Grape, Somerset Seedless

 Sourced from VT

-Developed in Wisconsin by Elmer Swensen, Somerset Seedless is one of the more popular varieities for cold regions.
-The grape is red, firm and seedless.
-The flavor is very sweet, the individual grapes are on the smaller side but clusters are large.
-Expect flowers in June and ripe grapes August/September.
+Developed in Wisconsin by Elmer Swensen, Somerset Seedless is one of the more popular varieties for cold regions.
+The grape is red, firm, and seedless.
+The flavor is very sweet.
+The individual grapes are on the smaller side but the clusters are large.

 Resources